Namrata-cv26/Live-chat-web/README.md

 # Live-chat-website
-React JS is used for front end development
+React JS front end development

 MongoDB is used for database storage